ajwinn/Courier/README.md

 And yet, web services like the Facebook API generally want **files** POSTed to them - not the `base64` encoded version of the `<canvas>` that comes from `.toDataURL()`.

-With the monumental, stupendous, magical, heroic, tasty help of [Canvas-to-Blob.js](https://github.JavaScript-Canvas-to-Blob), Courier.js can send carry your message to a web service all binary-ish.
+With the monumental, stupendous, magical, heroic, tasty help of [Canvas-to-Blob.js](https://github.JavaScript-Canvas-to-Blob), Courier.js can carry your image to a web service in all its binary-ish glory.

 # Usage